What type of Fellowship Opportunities will be available in Joplin?

 After their third year, Joplin students will have the opportunity to apply to become OMM fellows.
 Students can also apply to be Anatomy fellows after their second year or third year.

 Yes, there will be research opportunities in the Joplin community for KCU students.

 The Joplin campus will offer the Military Track for HPSP students.
-The Global Health Track is not available to Joplin students, however, they are eligible to apply for the international medical mission trips organized by the Kansas City campus.
+The Global Health Track is also available to Joplin students and they are eligible to apply for the international medical mission trips organized by the Kansas City campus.
 Although rural clerkships may be available, there are no specific rural tracks available at this time for either campus.

 While some sites have been established, clerkship sites for the Joplin campus are still under development.
 KCU anticipates that there will be opportunities in Joplin and other areas of southwest Missouri.
 See a current list of sites.

-The Joplin campus will open with a selection of core student groups.
-We expect that extracurricular offerings will grow based on student interest and offerings will be similar to the KC campus.
+The Joplin campus has a selection of core student groups.
+We expect that extracurricular offerings will continue to grow based on student interest and offerings will be similar to the KC campus.

 No. The Joplin campus has the same admissions requirements as the Kansas City location.

 Yes.
 Students attending either location will be given new iPads during their orientation week.

-Yes.
-Partner Program students can select which campus they prefer.
-The final decision will be made in the best interest of the student and the University.
+Partner Program students can indicate which campus they prefer, however the final decision will be made by KCU, in the best interest of the student and the University.

 Yes.
 Lectures will be recorded by IT and released to students after class.

 No. Students will not need to travel between the two campus locations.